cilium/cilium/Documentation/gettingstarted/cni-chaining-portmap.rst

 If you want to use the Kubernetes HostPort feature, you must enable CNI chaining with the portmap plugin which implements HostPort.
 This guide documents how to do so.
-For more information about HostPort, check the `Kubernetes hostPort-CNI plugin documentation
+For more information about the Kubernetes HostPort feature , check out the upstream documentation:
+`Kubernetes hostPort-CNI plugin documentation
 <https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#support-hostport>`_.